sandialabs/Sola/docs/source/sabl/anatomy.md

             error('c_z_Apply() not implemented');
         end

-        % The following methods may be deleted if using
+        % The following methods are used if Gauss_Newton_Hess=false
-        % Gauss_Newton_Hess=true in the Reduced_Space_Optimization.
-        function [Mv] = c_uu_Apply(this, v, u, z, lambda) error('c_uu_Apply() not implemented');
+        % in the Reduced_Space_Optimization (this is the default). function [Mv] = c_uu_Apply(this, v, u, z, lambda) error('c_uu_Apply() not implemented');
         end